mdmartinez/Graphly/readme.md

 # Graphly

-## Graphly is a [D3.js force-directed layout graph](https://github.com/mbostock/d3/wiki/Force-Layout).
+## Graphly is a [D3.js force-directed graph layout](https://github.com/mbostock/d3/wiki/Force-Layout).
 This is meant as a demonstration of what D3 can be used for.
 The main functionality is the ability to click and highlight two nodes at a time.
 It comes with a seed JSON file of hypothetical cities, so you have everything you need to see the demo.

 ![Demo](image.png)